Join our enthusiastic followers on Facebook: Angelica Mill, or use the form below.

 PURCHASE OUR TARTARY BUCKWHEAT FLOUR AND BRAN?

 In answer to frequently-asked questions, we do not sell whole Tartary buckwheat seeds, groats, nor tea that is made from roasted whole groats.
 (Again, see the Milling section of our home page for an explanation. ) We don’t know of a domestic producer of Tartary buckwheat groats or tea.
 We do know that Big Bold Health is currently developing a line of products incorporating Himalayan Tartary buckwheat, and encourage you to keep an eye on their website.
 (Another frequently-asked question: Is Himalayan Tartary buckwheat the same as Tartary buckwheat?
 Answer: yes.
-The former name merely emphasizes that the species is thought to have originated in the Himalayan region, and certainly not on the steppes of Central Asia, as the name “Tartary” implies. )
+The former name merely emphasizes that the species originated in the Himalayan region and not on the steppes of Central Asia, as the name “Tartary” implies. )

 Thanks so much for your interest.
 Stay well.